gmr/queries/README.rst

 Usage
 -----
-Queries provides both a session based API and a stripped-down simple API for interacting with PostgreSQL.
-If you're writing applications that will only have one or two queries, the simple API may be useful.
-Instead of creating a session object when using the simple API methods (``queries.query()`` and ``queries.callproc()``), this is done for you.
-Simply pass in your query and the URIs_ of the PostgreSQL server to connect to:
+Queries provides both a session based API for interacting with PostgreSQL.
+Simply pass in the URI_ of the PostgreSQL server to connect to when creating a session:

 .. code:: python

-    queries.query("SELECT now()", "pgsql://postgres@localhost:5432/postgres")
+    session = queries.Session("pgsql://postgres@localhost:5432/postgres")

 Queries built-in connection pooling will re-use connections when possible, lowering the overhead of connecting and reconnecting.
-This is also true when you're using Queries sessions in different parts of your application in the same Python interpreter.

 When specifying a URI, if you omit the username and database name to connect with, Queries will use the current OS username for both.
 You can also omit the